rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 - There is a single argument of type CreateAzureClusterInput.
 - Returns ValidationReply.
-### verifykeyvault
-Verify the new Azure Key Vault.

-- There is a single argument of type AzureKeyVaultInfoInput.
-- Returns AzureKeyVaultVerification.
 ### vnets
 Gets the VNets for the given subscription.